viswesr/EnergyMicro-Peripheral-Library/Device/ReadMe-EnergyMicro.txt

 Short getting started guide:

-The quickest way to start is to base your work on one of the simple example projects for the Energy Micro Development or Stareter Kits.
+The quickest way to start is to base your work on one of the simple example projects for the Energy Micro Development or Starter Kits.
 These should be easy to port and change to adopt to your needs.

 The board support packages for the various Energy Micro kits comes with a